★★★★★

 The Basics of Muscles

-What do Muscle Knots Look Like
+What Do Muscle Knots Look Like

 Muscle knots can range from the size of a pinhead to the size of a thumb.
 You may also notice that they appear inflamed or swollen.
 Muscle knots can feel tight or tense and are usually painful to touch.
 You may even notice a visible lump in your shoulder or neck.